Grilled Steak Salad with Bleu Cheese Dressing - a main dish salad featuring grilled Romaine lettuce and steak topped with bleu cheese dressing.

 Independence Day – the celebration of the founding of our nation – is just around the corner.
 And that means it’s time to start planning the menu for your party.
-Why not make the centerpiece of your July 4th gathering this mouth-watering Grilled Steak Salad with Bleu Cheese Dressing!
-After all, what’s more American than a steak on the grill and what pairs with beef better than bleu cheese?
+Why not make the centerpiece of your July 4th gathering this mouth-watering Grilled Steak Salad with Blue Cheese Dressing!

-This gorgeous main dish salad features a colossal head of fresh, bright green, lightly grilled Romaine lettuce, juicy cherry tomatoes, crunchy cucumbers and celery, a bit of piquant red onion and sliced grilled sirloin steak.
-All that goodness is then topped with luscious bleu cheese dressing.
-It’ll definitely be the hit of the party.
+This gorgeous main dish salad features a colossal head of fresh, bright green, lightly grilled Romaine lettuce, juicy cherry tomatoes, crunchy cucumbers and celery, a bit of piquant red onion, and sliced grilled sirloin steak.

 Marinate the Steak

-Add the steak to the marinade, turning it over to make sure that all sides are well coated.
+- Add the steak to the marinade, turning it over to make sure that all sides are well coated.
 Cover and refrigerate for at least 4 hours or overnight.
 Remove the steak from the refrigerator 30-45 minutes before cooking so that it can come close to room temperature.

-Grilling the Steak
+Grill the Steak

 Prepare the Salad

-While the steak is cooking, prepare the Romaine by splitting it lengthwise into halves leaving the root end intact.
+- While the steak is cooking, prepare the Romaine by splitting it lengthwise into halves leaving the root end intact.
 Place the halves on a baking sheet and drizzle the cut sides with the remaining 2 tablespoons of olive oil.
 Sprinkle lightly with salt and pepper.

-Slice the celery.
-I always include a little of the celery leaves.
-They have such a nice flavor!
+- Halve the cherry tomatoes, slice the celery (I always include a little of the celery leaves.
+They have such a nice flavor!), peel and slice the cucumber, and slice the red onion very thinly.

-Slice the red onion very thinly.
-This onion was so large that I chose to use only about ¼ of it.
+TIP: This onion was so large that I chose to use only about 1/4 of it.
 Use whatever amount you think is good for your salad, but remember that it can be a very strong taste and can overwhelm the entire salad if you overdo it.

 Grill the Romaine Lettuce

-Lower the grill temperature to low and place the Romaine with the cut sides down on indirect heat (a portion of the grill that is not directly over a flame).
+- Reduce the grill temperature to low and place the Romaine with the cut sides down on indirect heat (a portion of the grill that is not directly over a flame).
 Cook for 4-5 minutes or until the lettuce is slightly wilted and charred.

 Assemble the Salad